LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Server/index.md

 ## PostgreSQL Configuration

-The repository uses PostgreSQL (tested with version `16.1`).
+The server uses PostgreSQL (tested with version `16.1`).
 You can quickly start a PostgreSQL instance via Docker:

 ```bash
 docker pull postgres:16.1